All Episodes

 Possibly Peter Davenport would say it might be coming from these UFOs, who knows?

-But be as it may, I believe that it is coming from various types of aviation and aircraft fuels that generates compounds because of the additives in the fuels, i.e.
+But be it as it may, I believe that it is coming from various types of aviation and aircraft fuels that generates compounds because of the additives in the fuels, i.e.

-case there it's doing what is supposed to do plus a number of other
+And in the case there, it's doing what it's supposed to do, plus a number of other additives, de-icers, antigelants, antioxidants, so on and so forth.

 Those are all common things, but there's a couple of them that are in JP5, which is a military fuel.

-And of course, I am pursuing to find out what that mil-spec says to find out if it has something like ethylene dibromide in it.
+And of course, I am pursuing to find out what that mil-spec says to find out if it has something like ethylenedibromide in it.

 Now, here's the point.